gem5/gem5-resources/README.md

 The instructions to build the npb disk image, a Linux kernel binary, and how to use gem5 run scripts to run npb are available in the [README](src/npb-tests/README.md) file.

+# Resource: Linux Boot Tests

+The Linux boot tests refer to the tests performed with different gem5 configurations to check its ability to boot a Linux kernel.
+More information on Linux boot tests can be found [here](https://www.gem5.org/project/2020/03/09/boot-tests.html).

+The boot-tests resources consist of three main components:
+- boot-tests disk image
+- gem5 run scripts to execute boot tests
+- linux kernel configuration files

+The instructions to build the boot-tests disk image (`boot-exit`), the Linux binaries, and how to use gem5 run scripts to run boot-tests are available in this [README](src/boot-tests/README.md) file.

 # Licensing

 Each project under the `src` is under a different license.
 Before using